getify/foi-lang/formalization-work/Foi-Specification.md

 - `~ap` (§7.8): applicative apply.
 - `Done@` (§7.9): early-exit sentinel behavior across comprehensions.

+**Conditional LHS is `~each`-only.** The pattern-match conditional LHS form (`?[cond] ~op ...` / `![cond] ~op ...`, §7.1) is admitted at `~each` and at no other comprehension operator.
+Every other operator in this section requires a value LHS in the invoked marker's namespace.
+A CondClause LHS at any other comprehension operator is rejected at compile time.

+The asymmetry follows from what the operators produce. `~each` drives side effects and returns its range, so a conditional that yields no container is coherent.
+Every other comprehension derives its result from the LHS's elements; a conditional supplies no elements to derive from.

 #### §7.1 `~each`

 `~each` is the imperative-iteration comprehension: for each element of the LHS in order, evaluate the iteration operand against that element.
 The `~each` expression's produced value is not an accumulation of per-iteration results; its purpose is side-effect driving over a bounded sequence.